-and oils in total agricultural imports has increased significantly during the period.
+share of cereals, livestock, sugar and sugar products.
+As India moved toward and beyond self-sufficiency in these crops it began to export greater quantities, resulting in a significant increase in total agricultural exports.
+A decline was registered, on the other hand, in the share of exports of cotton, coffee, tea, spices, mate and cocoa, products and preparations of vegetables, and fruits and nuts.
+As for cotton, both its production and exports have exhibited fluctuations over the years, however a decline in cotton yield and the emergence of competitors like Vietnam has reduced the attractiveness of India's cotton in the international market (Mukherjee 2023; OEC 2023).
+Among imports, the share of animal or vegetable fats and oils in total agricultural imports has increased significantly during the period.
 India's demand for vegetable oil has been on the rise over this period and domestic production has not been able to satisfy this demand (Damodaran 2023).
 A decline has been registered, on the other hand, in the share of imports of vegetables, fruits and nuts, cereal and cereal products, cotton, coffee, tea, mate, cocoa and spices.
 Over this period, India's dependence on cereal imports has fallen significantly, as its domestic production has increased due to the introduction of improved varieties.
 Despite rising domestic demand for vegetables, fruits, and nuts, the share of imports of these commodities has declined, indicating that Indian farmers are gradually moving from food grains to horticultural crops (The Economic Times 2023).

-In the overall trade landscape, where India has consistently maintained a negative trade balance since the initiation of planned development in 1950/1951, the agricultural sector's consistent trade surplus stands out as a beacon of success.
-In 2022/2023, India garnered net foreign exchange earnings of approximately US\$20 billion from agricultural trade.
+In the overall trade landscape, where India has consistently maintained a negative trade balance since the initiation of planned development in 1950/51, the agricultural sector's consistent trade surplus stands out as a beacon of success.
+In 2022/23, India garnered net foreign exchange earnings of approximately US\$17 billion from agricultural trade.
 The trajectory of both agricultural exports and imports has been noteworthy, albeit with distinct growth rates.
-Between 1992/1993 and 2022/2023, agricultural exports experienced a commendable annual growth of 9.5 percent, highlighting India's prowess in catering to international markets.
+Between 1992/93 and 2022/23, agricultural exports experienced a commendable annual growth of 9.5 percent, highlighting India's prowess in catering to international markets.
 Agricultural imports, in contrast, surged more rapidly, recording an annual growth rate in excess of 15 percent.
-This divergence has contributed to a substantial reduction in the ratio of agricultural exports to imports, dropping from 7.4 in 1992/1993 to a modest 1.6 in 2022/2023 (Table 5 and Figure 11).
+This divergence has contributed to a substantial reduction in the ratio of agricultural exports to imports, dropping from 7.4 in 1992/93 to a modest 1.6 in 2022/23 (Table 5 and Figure 11).

 Crucially, the country's capacity to generate exportable surpluses emerges as a pivotal determinant in shaping its export prospects.
-This capacity is subject to fluctuations influenced by macro-economic shifts (mainly exchange rate) and changes in the production environment (Singh and Sain 2003).
-As India continues to navigate the complexities of the global market, sustaining and enhancing its export competitiveness will be pivotal for leveraging the full potential of its agricultural prowess on the international stage.
+This capacity is subject to fluctuations influenced by macro-economic shifts (mainly